 Our Story

-Home is the foundation on which we all build our lives — and since 1988, Chipola Area Habitat for Humanity has been working alongside families in Jackson and Washington Counties to make sure that foundation is within everyone's reach.
+Home is the foundation on which we all build our lives — and since 1988, Chipola Area Habitat for Humanity has worked alongside families in Jackson and Washington Counties to make sure that foundation is within everyone's reach.

 Together with our neighbors, volunteers, and community partners, we build new homes, repair existing ones, and help families access the affordable homeownership that makes everything else possible — stable health, stronger children, and a community where everyone can thrive.